DoTheEvo/selfhosted-apps-docker/zammad/readme.md

 as volumes can get destroyed by a simple `docker-compose down -v` that can popup in terminal history if used before, and be run by accident.

-So here we override backup locations and join it to reverse proxy network.<br>
+So here we override backup location, set two env variables to fix reverse proxy, and join it to reverse proxy caddy network.<br>

 `docker-compose.override.yml`
 ```yml